 As with other antibiotic preparations, prolonged use may result in overgrowth of nonsusceptible organisms, including fungi.

 If the infection is not improved after 1 week, cultures and susceptibility tests should be repeated to verify the identity of the organism and to determine whether therapy should be changed.

 Treatment should not be continued for longer than 10 days.

 Allergic cross-reactions may occur which could prevent the use of any or all of the following antibiotics for the treatment of future infections: kanamycin, paromomycin, streptomycin, and possibly gentamicin.

 Long-term studies in animals (rats, rabbits, mice) showed no evidence of carcinogenicity attributable to oral administration of corticosteroids.

 Corticosteroids have been shown to be teratogenic in rabbits when applied topically at concentrations of 0.5% on days 6 to 18 of gestation and in mice when applied topically at a concentration of 15% on days 10 to 13 of gestation.
 There are no adequate and well-controlled studies in pregnant women.
 Corticosteroids should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-The safety and effectiveness of CASPORYN HC Otic Suspension in otitis extema have been established in the pediatric age group.
+The safety and effectiveness of CASPORYN HC in otitis externa have been established in pediatric patients.

 Corticoids suppress the inflammatory response to a variety of agents and they may delay healing.
 Since corticoids may inhibit the body's defense mechanism against infection, a concomitant antimicrobial drug may be used when this inhibition is considered to be clinically significant in a particular case.